 The Media section is a corporate propaganda sheet.
-Its stories fit comfortably within newspaper’s agenda, achievements of any competitors or political enemies are played down or absent, the latest circulation figures are skewed to suit its image, and while the corporate and self-marketing line is front and centre.
+Its stories fit comfortably within the newspaper’s agenda, achievements of any competitors or political enemies are played down or absent, the latest circulation figures are skewed to suit its image, while the corporate and self-marketing line is front and centre.

 Just peruse the Media Diary section every Monday and you get a stream of bile against people from the perceived enemy camps of Fairfax, the ABC, Media Watch, the Guardian, journalism education, the Daily Mail and commercial enemies all and sundry.

 To use sporting parlance with political currency right now, the newspaper takes a ‘win at all costs’ approach to its market share and issues on its agenda.
 Alternative voices either don’t get a mention or are derided as ‘strident critics’ or belittled for their political allegiances.

 It will jump at a stereotypical jingoistic headline on its front page – ‘We’ll fight Islam 100 years’ [see image] – without considering the potential consequence on sections of the community.
 Then, rather than apologise, it will blame the person it was quoting.

 In its editorial on journalism education this week, the latest in a wave of assaults, The Australian conceded many of its own editors and journalists held a journalism degree.
 And that they should be critical and independent.
 But it seems that does not allow for criticism of Murdoch or The Australian.